-Nick Kekic and his wife, Tamasin, built Tsuga Studios in 2000 on land that had been in Tamasin’s family for generations.
-Tsuga Canadensis is the scientific name for Eastern Hemlock tree, of which they harvested many on their site, milled and used for the lumber in their new building.
-Tamasin, who has studied Wildlife Biology, suggested the name for this new place to live and work.
-Years later it is that, as well as a space for exploring and developing new techniques and design ideas while working to market and promote their work.
+Nick and his wife Tamasin built Tsuga Studios in 2000 on land in Chester, Vermont that had been in Tamasin’s family for generations.
+Tsuga Canadensis is the scientific name for the Eastern Hemlock tree.
+Harvesting and milling these trees for the lumber to use in their new building Tamasin and Nick built a home and creative space for exploring and developing new techniques and design ideas while working to market and promote their work.

 On Making Glass